Kim Ji-seok (actor): Career

 Kim was then cast as the lead male role in the romantic comedy drama Children of the 20th Century (2017) alongside Han Ye-seul, followed by another romantic comedy drama Top Star U-back as the titular character.

 In 2019, Kim starred in the romantic comedy thriller When the Camellia Blooms.

 In 2021, Kim will write a book, Writing your name on the breath of dawn, to be published on December 13, 2021.

 Personal life

+Military service

 Kim enlisted for his mandatory military service on May 24, 2010, at the Nonsan training center in South Chungcheong Province for five weeks of basic training.
 After serving active duty with the Defense Media Agency of the Ministry of National Defense in Yongsan-dong, Yongsan-gu, Seoul, he was discharged in March 2012.